aireuhl/ed/coursework.md

 ## SPRING 2019
 - IS 462 Subject Cataloging and Classification with Luiz Mendes
 - IS 464 Metadata with Prof. Jonathan Furner
+- IS Data Curation and Policy with ....
 - <b>DH CAPSTONE</b>
 - IS 497 Fieldwork: Women’s Center for Creative Work / Feminist Library on Wheels
 - COM LIT 375 Teaching Apprentice Practicum for COM LIT 2CW: In Other Worlds: Enlightenment to 20th Century